albaMCh/full-stack-developer-task/README.md

 ## Guidelines

 ![Esquema](image/esquema.jpg)
 I created everything in a single app because NextJs allows us having UI app and a simple API inside as a middleware.
-For this reaseon, I decided using the nextjs custom server insteaf of using Express in another app.
+For this reason, I decided using the nextjs custom server insteaf of using Express in another app.

 This strategy give us the possibility of doing the whole stack in a same repository.